AxMeNi/GeoclassificationMPS/Guide I · Navigate the code.md

 - Some functions of loop-ui were reconstructed to fit the requirements of the projects ; they were named as custom_nameoftheoriginalfunction.
 - The function calculate_indicators allows to calculate three indicators : the entropy between realizations, the Jensen-Shannon divergence to compare the histograms of the realizations, and the Hamming topological distance between realizations.
 This function is used to compare realizations only.
 To compare simulations, see analyze_global_MDS.
 - Dividing calculate_indicators in several smaller functions could help simplify the code.
 - The analyze_global_MDS function is used to compare multiple simulations (different deesse_output results).
-It processes an ensemble of dissimilarity matrices computed for a specific indicator, such as Jensen-Shannon divergence or Hamming topological distance.
-Each matrix corresponds to a single simulation.
+It processes an ensemble of dissimilarity matrices computed for a specific indicator, such as Jensen-Shannon divergence or Hamming topological distance, where each matrix corresponds to a single simulation.
+The function identifies the four most distant points in the MDS representation of each matrix.
+These quadruplets are then combined into a single set to calculate the "global" Jensen-Shannon divergence and the "global" Hamming topological distance.